Oct 29, 2021

 Very often, owners of small beauty and hair salons do not even know how much they earn per month.
 Sometimes the amount earned is so low that it barely covers all costs.
 Why?
 This is the result of a lack of comprehensive pricing of ongoing treatments.

-If you are also in a similar situation,, check out how to price your services so that they provide you with a regular and attractive income!
+If you are also in a similar situation, check out how to price your services so that they provide you with a regular and attractive income!

-Why is pricing of services so important?
-Many salon owners in the beauty industry do not price their services and provide them at prices analogous to those seen in other salons.
-However, a lack of individual valuation is an easy way for a salon to not only fail to make money for itself, but even cause losses, which can lead to its bankruptcy.
+Many salon owners in the beauty industry do not price their services and instead offer them at prices similar to those seen in other salons.
+However, skipping an individual valuation is an easy way for a salon to not only fail to make money for itself, but even cause losses, which can lead to bankruptcy.

 Providing a price quote for beauty services, but also for hairdressing, make-up, manicure, aesthetic medicine or other beauty services, is therefore crucial.
 Why?